 - Become familiar with the Saint Joseph’s University Undergraduate Catalog.
 Know the requirements for your program of study and understand university and departmental policies and procedures that pertain to the major/minor

-- Take the initiative to contact the HSB Advising Center at any time if you have questions about the GER, HSB core curriculum, campus resources, etc
+- Take the initiative to contact the HSB Advising Center at any time if you have questions about the GEP , HSB core curriculum, campus resources, etc

 - Be familiar with the academic calendar and important deadlines

-- Verify the accuracy of your academic records on My SJU
+- Verify the accuracy of your academic records on the Nest

 - Ask questions!
 If you don’t understand a policy or procedure, ask questions until you do understand